 Cross E Ranch

 Cross E Ranch has not one, not two, but THREE different corn mazes.
 All three mazes are part of the same field, have different trail lengths and don't connect.
-One trail is .5 miles (great for kids), the second has just shy of 2 miles of trail and the other has 3.7 miles of trail.
-If you're a corn maze fanatic, you might plan an entire day to spend explore all three of the corn mazes.
+This year’s maze design celebrates the 150th anniversary of the Transcontinental Railroad One trail is .4 miles (great for kids), the second has just shy of 2 miles of trail and the other has 4.2 miles of trail.
+If you're a corn maze fanatic, you might plan an entire day to spend exploring all three of the corn mazes.
 Maybe take a break in between each for some of their fresh donuts!
 They also have some fun hay mazes for the little kiddos.

 Black Island Farms

 Cost: $11 per adult for Corn Maze and Courtyard, $16 per adult to add the Hay Ride to your ticket.